-According to the British Sociological Association and from my own teaching practice sociology complements other subjects, such as English Literature, Politics, Law, Psychology, as well as providing a significant number of skill areas, such as reading, writing, oracy and pupil leadership.
+According to the British Sociological Association and from my own teaching practice sociology complements other subjects, such as English Literature, Politics, Law, Psychology, Geography and more, as well as providing a significant number of skill areas, such as reading, writing, oracy and pupil leadership.
 This is evidenced during extra-curricular reading, assessments, group work with presentations and questioning throughout lessons.